ahmed-elemam7/Project-Js/README.md

 Because this is a static client-side site, you can serve the folder using any static server.
 Examples:

-- VS Code: Install and use the Live Server extension, then open any page (e.g., `pages/login.html`).
+- VS Code: Install and use the Live Server extension, then open  page (`pages/login.html`).

 ---